FUTURE-READY FAST RUNNERS CHANGED 53,000 LIVES IN CRISIS-AFFECTED COMMUNITIES

 SETTING THE BAR HIGHER: MEASURING JOB QUALITY

-In 2021, we went a step further and measured the quality of the formal jobs our Fast Runners provide, and the role Bpeace plays in fostering decent work conditions.
+Since 2021, Bpeace has gone a step further and measured the quality of the formal jobs our Fast Runners provide.
+The results affirm the role we play in fostering decent work conditions and provide insights that will guide us as we strengthen our focus on quality jobs.